-Net premium income also includes amounts paid by the ODM and CMS for the MyCare Ohio program.
-CMS payments include the Medicare Advantage CMS premium, and the premium under the Medicare Part D program, which includes, CMS premium, and low-income premium subsidy for the Company's insurance risk coverage.
+Net premium income includes the Medicare Advantage CMS premium, and the premium under the Medicare Part D program, which includes, CMS premium, member premium, and low-income premium subsidy for the Company's insurance risk coverage.
 Net premium income is recognized ratably over the period in which eligible individuals are entitled to receive health care services and prescription drug benefits.
 The Company estimates retrospective premium adjustments based on guidelines determined by CMS (see Note 24).